Australian Silky Terrier

 How much does the Australian Silky Terrier tolerate cold weather?
 When is it too cold for a Australian Silky Terrier?

 Is the Australian Silky Terrier a healthy dog?
-The general health of a Australian Silky Terrier should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Australian Silky Terrier should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Australian Silky Terrier drool?